In Memoriam: Bill Kalenius

-- Sep 28, 2009 Colombian Article: VLC Founder Makes a Lasting Impression (PDF)
+- Sep 28, 2009 Columbian Article: VLC Founder Makes a Lasting Impression (PDF)

-- Sep 25, 2009 Colombian Article: Rowing club founder Kalenius dies from cancer (JPG)
+- Sep 25, 2009 Columbian Article: Rowing club founder Kalenius dies from cancer (JPG)

 In remembrance and honor of Coach Bill's legacy, life and dedication, Mayor Royce Pollard declared September 23rd of every year ``Rowing Day'' in the city of Vancouver.

 The proclamation was signed on October 16th, 2009.

 In April of 2010, the University of Puget Sound christened a boat in honor of Coach Bill Kalenius, who started the crew program at the university.